 Psychotherapy is also kind of a detective work.
 It can take some time before core of the problem is detected.
 To do this I often use dream analysis, (interpretation), creative and imaginative techniques as active imagination and art.
 I always utilize psychic functions of feeling, intuition, perception and thinking.

 You might have a dream the night before we meet, or you have dreamt a dream which you feel is important and somehow related to the question you’re coming here with – please remember it.

 I’d like to stress here, that not always deep and long therapeutic work is needed, sometimes problems can be dealt be short-term goal oriented therapy or even by a consultation.
 It all depends on your unique, individual journey and needs.

 As Jungian Analyst I utilize three aspects of the profession suggested by Edward F. Edinger: Physician-healer, Philosopher-scientist and Priest-hierophant.
-This means trying to help promote client’s understanding in his or her’s own thirst for healing, knowledge seeking and spiritual dimension of the psyche.
+This means trying to help promote client’s understanding in his or hers own thirst for healing, knowledge seeking and spiritual dimension of the psyche.
 (Together they are united in the fourth – the Mother) Obstacles life places in front of us require coping by means of one or all of these modes.
-I view these three aspect, or psyche-elements (archetypes), as necessary if balance in one’s life is to be achieved.
+I view these three aspects, or psyche-elements (archetypes), as necessary if balance in one’s life is to be achieved.